Does Satan Cause Migraines?

 I grieve deeply for you.
 Few things are more debilitating than migraine headaches.
 Too many suffer merciless onslaughts.
 I’m sorry that you’re one of them.

-By the way, I’m sitting in a pain doctor’s office as I write.
+By the way, I’m sitting in the office of a pain doctor as I write.
 My son, Ricky, is a fireman seeking relief from the painful neck injury that he incurred on the fire engine.
 The door opens and in walks a young woman.
 She sits in the chair beside me and immediately takes the Tim Tebow position.
 She is Tebowing.
 Her head is bowed, her eyes are squished shut and her hands are both folded into her forehead.
 Only, she is not praying like Tim Tebow.
 She’s in agony.

 “You’re having a migraine, aren’t you?”
 I ask.